-Have you ever thought about how tap water can kill a goldfish?
-Most people have experienced bringing a goldfish home from the pet store (or maybe you won it at the ring toss booth at the county fair) and you had to add those extra drops to the water to give your fish a better chance for survival.
-If you didn't add the drops, theres a high likelihood that you'd find the fish belly up the next morning and you'd either send them to swim with the other fishies (down the toilet) or perform a proper burial in the back yard?
+Can tap water kill you?
+Probably not.
+But have you ever thought about how tap water can kill a goldfish?
+Most people have experienced bringing a goldfish home from the pet store (or maybe you won it at the ring toss booth at the county fair) and you had to add those extra drops so that the goldfish can have a better chance to survive in tap water.
+If you didn't add the drops, there's a high likelihood that you'd find the fish belly up the next morning and you'd either send them to swim with the other fishies (down the toilet) or perform a proper burial in the back yard?

 Which contaminants should I look out for?
 What ends up killing my fish?